-We completely agree with these beautiful words by Gustave Nadaud and love to follow it, do you?
 The last time I read this quote was on my way to the French Riviera of the East – Pondicherry.
-A place that was on my mind since college days when I tried and learn the French words but could never memorise.
+A place that was on my mind since college days when I tried and learnt the French words but could never memorise.
 It has been on my mind since the time I read someone write about the colourful architecture and beautiful beaches – two things that have always fancied me right from the time I started taking interest in traveling.

 The quaint little town of Pondicherry/Puducherry is one of the most mesmerizing and charming places in South India and is a major tourist attraction for foreigners and locals alike, who are looking for a slow and relaxing trip.
 You will find the French influence in almost every part of Pondicherry, like I did.

 Few days back I was in Pondicherry for the first time and had a wonderful stay.
 Since I wanted to cover a lot of places in and around Pondicherry, I could spend only 3D, 2N at this picturesque town.